mpellouin/area/README.md

 ## Services and Widgets implemented
 #### - GMAIL
   - Get a new Mail
+  - new mail sent
+  -> send a mail
+  -> create a new draft
+  -> create a new document on drive

 #### - TWITTER
   - Get new tweets from User